 - Saliva test – user spits into a tube, or sucks on a swab

 - Nasal swab – user swabs each nostril

-A RAT takes approximately one minute to complete and can be done by yourself or another person on your behalf.
+A RAT takes approximately one minute to complete.

 Polymerase Chain Reaction (PCR) Test